Jaunger/LockedApp/README.md

 ---

+## Permissions 🔐

+The app requires the following permissions to function properly:

+- **`ACCESS_WIFI_STATE`**: To verify the connected Wi-Fi network.
+- **`ACCESS_FINE_LOCATION`** : Aswell for Wi-Fi network.
+- **`RECORD_AUDIO`**: For detecting noise levels in the surrounding environment.

+Ensure these permissions are granted to avoid app malfunctions.

+---

 ## How to Unlock 🔓

 To unlock the app, several conditions must be met.
-Here's a simple breakdown:
+Here's a simple breakdown: (ensure permissions are enabled)

 1. **Password Setup:**
    - The password is set based on the battery percentage of the device.